 Making the familiar strange

+First, think of an outdoor site in your community to explore.
 Many of us find ourselves observing the world around us through the windshield of our cars.
-In order to get a real sense of the local culture and environment you’ll have to resist the temptation to do a drive-by analysis— to explore the terrain of your community site carefully, slowly.
-Set aside a good chunk of time (two hours if possible) for exploring what you consider to be your community site’s neighborhood setting.
-Is it a block, a district (e. g. an arts district), a several block radius, a park?
+In order to get a real sense of your environment you’ll have to resist the temptation to do a drive-by analysis.
+Instead, think of a place where you can explore the terrain and its community carefully, slowly.
+Set aside a good chunk of time (two hours if possible) for exploring your site.
+It might be a block, a district (e. g. an arts district), a several block radius, or a park.

 If issues of personal safety are present, take a pal along with you on your walk, being careful not to get so involved in your friendship that you fail to notice the subtleties of the surroundings.

-If you have not already done so, do a bit of homework about the history of the neighborhood.
+If you have not already done so, do a bit of homework about the history of the area you are exploring.
 When was it formed?
 Who were the original residents?
 What were the demographics then and now?
 What changes have taken place through the past decades?
 Jot down what you learn.

 Dress for the weather, stay hydrated, put on your comfortable shoes and walk!
-Engage this as a spiritual exercise, as a walking meditation or prayer.
+Engage this as a spiritual exercise, as a walking meditation or time for reflection and imagination.

 How do animals experience the area?
 What can you learn about the place from the plants?
 How are minerals present?

 Who lives here?
 Do people live differently in different zones?
 How do they work or play?
 To what extent do those living here also work here?
-Where do people shop for daily needs?
-How do people relate to the natural world?
+Where do inhabitants shop or otherwise meet their daily needs?
+How do they relate to the natural world?
 Where and how do animals live?
 How are animals, vegetables and minerals interrelated, if at all?

 Take a bag along with you to collect artifacts from your walk – found objects, litter, brochures, community magazines or newsletters, and so forth.
-You might consider taking some photos to capture scenes, natural artifacts and people (with your subject’s permission, of course!).
+If you're in a more natural setting you might consider taking some photos to capture scenes, natural artifacts and other people you encounter (with your subject’s permission, of course!).